jeffteeters/sphinxcontrib-filltableref/docs/source/tblrender.rst

 It is rendered as shown below.
 The values for some of the cells followed by links to the source of the value are fill-in during the rendering process.
-These values are specified in the "source" table using the :ref:`tbldata` directive.
+These values are specified in the "source" table given on the next page using the :ref:`tbldata` directive.

 .. _table_loebner_fig2a: